Daniel Cousin

 Daniel Michel Cousin (born 7 February 1977) is a Gabonese former professional footballer who played as a striker.

 He played for Martigues, Chamois Niortais, Le Mans Union Club 72, RC Lens, Rangers, Hull City, Larissa and Sapins, as well as the Gabon national team.

 In March 2019, Cousin formally signed a contract to serve as a coach of Gabon national team despite being confirmed in September 2018, but left a few weeks later before being appointed manager of French club ES Fos-sur-Mer.

 Early life

 Born in Libreville, Estuaire Province, Cousin ([kuzɛ̃]) moved to Marseille, France, when he was three.

 Club career

 France

 Cousin played in the lower leagues in France for Martigues and Niort before moving to Le Mans Union Club 72.

 He joined RC Lens in the summer of 2004.
-Whilst at RC Lens he appeared in the UEFA Cup in both 2005–06 and 2006–07 starting 13 games with 2 appearances as a sub netting 8 goals in the process.
-Lens qualified for the 2005–06 tournament after triumphing in the UEFA Intertoto Cup competition with Cousin starting in 5 games, making 3 sub appearances and scoring 3 goals including one in the final itself versus CFR Cluj of Romania.
+Whilst at RC Lens he appeared in the UEFA Cup in both 2005–06 and 2006–07 starting 13 games with 2 appearances as a substitute netting 8 goals in the process.
+Lens qualified for the 2005–06 tournament after triumphing in the UEFA Intertoto Cup competition with Cousin starting in five games, making three substitute appearances and scoring three goals including one in the final itself versus CFR Cluj of Romania.